Padding-kk state machine

 Since KECCAK-256’s output is 256 bits long, we use eight (8) registers each of 32 bits to store the result of the hash function.
 Denote these registers by \(\{ \mathtt{hash}_\mathtt{i}\ |\ \mathtt{i} \in \{0, 1, 2, \dots , 7\} \}\).

-A combination of other KECCAK-related state machines will be used to verify correctness of the output hash.
+A combination of other KECCAK-related state machines is used to verify correctness of the output hash.
 The reason for this is that, for compatibility with the KECCAK-256 hash function, we first need to describe all inputs in terms of bits.

-In this section we give a description of the design that will allow us to verify the lengths of input strings and the read operations.
+In this section we give a description of the design that allows us to verify the lengths of input strings and the read operations.

 The length check is almost trivial because the \(\mathtt{len}\) register has already been introduced.